whisperity/llvm-project/README.md

 To be able to emit warnings for error-prone constructs:

- * `cppcoreguidelines-avoid-adjacent-arguments-of-same-type` checker patched to *Clang-Tidy* and built according to LLVM Documentation.
+ * `readability-redundant-pointer-` checker patched to *Clang-Tidy* and built according to LLVM Documentation.
-   * See other branches named `clang-tidy/cppcoreguidelines-avoid-adjacent-arguments-of-same-type` in this project for the code.
+   * See other branches named `clang-tidy/redundant-pointer` in this project for the code.
    * Preferably use the branch that also models *implicit conversions*.

 To run the analysis easily: